Steven Kwan Player Props: Guardians vs. Nationals

-The Cleveland Guardians and Steven Kwan, who went 1-for-3 last time in action, take on Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Cleveland Guardians and Steven Kwan, who went 0-for-4 last time out, take on Chad Kuhl and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Yankees.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Steven Kwan Game Info & Props vs. the Nationals